Derrezed/PianoSheetFromMidi/README.md

 * 2.Fill all data related to the track you will play
 * 3.Click `Midi Listen right hand` and start playing right hand notes in proper tempo that you have selected
 * 4.Click `Midi Listen left hand` and start playing left hand notes in proper tempo that you have selected
-* 5.Click `Make Piano Sheet` to create piano sheet of the trak you just played
+* 5.Click `Make Piano Sheet` to create piano sheet of the track you just played
 * 6.(Optional) Fix all mistakes using the menu in the bottom right corner
 * 7.(Optional) Print piano sheet notes using the `Print` button